Desktop GPU Video card

 That 35watts means GPU cards (or some USB3 cards), a 75watt GPU card might fail here as you suspect.

 The toy grade MOBO has no +12vdc POWER PLANE to run the B1 power group.!
-They daisy chained the thing, so the last card gets the most noise !
+They daisy chained the slot inside the mobo. (using narrow traces for power)

 Power is a complex topic, static and dynamics (power = watts) and the PSU is first, it must support the currents on the power rails used.

-The power traces here are DINKY DO. (tiny and lame) B1 pin set of 5 pins in group +12vdc.
+The PCI-e slots , the B1 pin set of 5 pins in group +12vdc.

 The PCIe power spec.
 ATX on +12vdc is 75 watts, some PCs even go 2 times that. (works stations can and servers)